hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part4--DevPortal.md

 You will see if you make smaller changes in the HTML or CSS and safe it, this will take immediately effect on your developer portal.
 There is a lot of stuff that you can do to customize the developer portal.
 We would like refer to our comprehensive developer portal guide on the [3scale Support pages](https://support.3scale.net/howtos/portal-configuration).

-The developer portal also exposes the various application plans that we configured earlier in [part 3]() of this tutorial.
+The developer portal also exposes the various application plans that we configured earlier in [part 3](Part3--ApplicationPlans.md) of this tutorial.
+With this developer onboarding and signup is fully supported.

 ![app plans on portal](./img/part4-2b-app-plans-on-portal.png)